Zuehlke/training-angular2/Exercises/Exercise 4/README.md

 2. Extend the `expense-form.component.html` so that all fields of an expense (except the id) can be updated.
 Use two-way binding `[(ngModel)]` to ensure that changes in the input fields are also passed to the property.
 For orientation, use the `input` fields for the already provided fields of an expense.

 3. Add a save button in the `expense-form.component.html` to save the changes and register a click handler that persists changes.
 For that matter, implement the save method in the `expense-form.component.ts` and delegate the handling to the `expense.services.ts`.
 Perform a HTTP PUT request.
-You can use `JSON.stringify(...)` to get a JSON representation of the `expense` object.
 After the update is succesful, return to the overview page using the `navigateToOverview()` method.

-4. Implement the `Put(Expense Record record)` method in the `ExpenseController` as well as the `Update(ExpenseRecord record)` method in the `ExpenseRepository`.
+4. Implement the `Put(Expense Record record)` method in the `ExpenseController`.